Period pain and your gut

 Some Practical Tips

 Get some fibre.
 Make sure to eat some fruits and vegetables as enter your period.
 Higher fiber foods help to do a few different things for your body: 1) they provide some structure to things moving through your intestines which can even things out (think of fiber as an adaptogen for your gut), 2) fiber feeds the good bacteria in your gut, so over time it lowers inflammation levels, and 3) fiber helps you get rid of estrogen because after being removed by your liver it is secreted into your intestines, and fiber absorbs it like a sponge and carries it out of your body.
+This is why we made sure to include a prebiotic fiber in our Pre+Probiotic For Women.

 Get some exercise … regularly.
 There are a lot of studies that show exercise lowers inflammation in your whole body which is likely why exercise has been shown to help with both IBS and period pain.
 This doesn't mean starting a new workout routine when you are starting your period and hurting.
 And if you have IBS, it is a good idea to ease into the exercise and build up to give your body time to adjust.
 It doesn’t really matter what kind of exercise, but doing it several times a week looks to be the best.